vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 ![alt text](/img/docs/university/9_Grow_Analytics_Dashboard.png "Dashboard")

-"Top Product" requires that you have [Store]() installed in your game.
+"Top Product" requires that you have [Store](http://know.soom.la/unity/store/) installed in your game.

 [Whales Report](/university/articles/Grow_WhalesReport) and Insights widgets will provide you with relevant high-level information about those services.
 Other widgets show you data about the Social Leaderboard, Sync - how many users play on more than one device, Fraud - how many players and orders were identified as fraud and blocked.
 There’s also a Gifting widget which shows you how many gifts were given by your users and which gift is the most popular.

-**@@@dafi** which widget requires which SOOMLA module??

 ![alt text](/img/docs/university/10_Grow_Analytics_Dashboard_Widgtets.png "Dashboard Widgets")

+The [Whales Report](/university/articles/Grow_WhalesReport) and Insights widgets require that you have any one of our [Grow Bundles](http://dashboard.soom.la/games//quickStart) installed in your game.

+The [Social Leaderboard](http://know.soom.la/unity/grow/grow_leaderboards/) widget requires the Grow Compete or Grow Ultimate bundles installed in your game.

+[State Economy & Sync](http://know.soom.la/unity/grow/grow_sync/) requires one of the following bundles: Grow Spend, Grow Compete or Grow Ultimate.

+[Fraud Protection](http://know.soom.la/unity/grow/grow_fraudprotection/) requires Grow Spend or Grow Ultimate and [Gifting](http://know.soom.la/unity/grow/grow_gifting/) requires Grow Viral or Grow Ultimate installed in your game.

 ### ACTIVITY

-In the Activity screen you can see your users’ activity - the number of Active Users you have, DAU (Daily Active Users) and how many *new users* you have.
+In the Activity screen you can get information about your users’ activity - the number of Active Users, DAU (Daily Active Users) and how many *new users* you have.
 You can also see upon how many sessions you have all these users and what’s the average time a user is in your game (Avg.
 Session Duration).
 All this information can be filtered by dates, device types and countries.

 An example of using this data -> If you’ve just uploaded a new feature you can use this data to see if this feature keeps your users in the game for a longer period of time (Avg.
 Session Duration) and if your DAU has increased - this means this feature is working and you did something right!

 ![alt text](/img/docs/university/11_Grow_Analytics_Activity.png "Activity")

-Some of the metrics, like ""

-The widgets you on the Activity screen are:
+The widgets you can see on the Activity screen are:

 *Level Up* - displays data about the number of users you have in each level and the avg time users spend in each level.
 > will only show up if you have [LevelUp]() installed